stephank/node-libalac/README.md

    for the decoder, and is what you'd place in e.g. the `kuki` chunk of a CAF-file.

- - `packets`, array of offsets of packet starts.
+ - `packets`, array of sizes of packets in the stream.
 This array is only ever pushed to, and can be modified, or even replaced with an array-like object, as long as it has a `push` method.

+ - `sampleRate`, `channels`, `bitDepth`, and `framesPerPacket` containing the final parameters used in the encoder.

+Note that the encoder always reads input in native byte order!

 ### Hacking the code